RevenueCat/docs/docs/welcome/projects/account-management.md

 ## Delete your account

 :::danger
 To delete your RevenueCat account, you'll first need to delete **all of your [Projects](/welcome/projects)**.
 Note that deleting any active Projects will prevent users from accessing their purchases via the RevenueCat SDK but **will not** cancel any of your customer's active subscriptions.
+RevenueCat will not delete your projects for you.

 Once your projects have been deleted, reach out to RevenueCat Support via the dashboard [Contact Us](https://app.revenuecat.com/settings/support) form in your account settings and request your account to be deleted.
 :::